andreaszabari/Join-Meet-Us/ios/README.md

 2. `xcodebuild -workspace ios/jitsi-meet.xcworkspace -scheme JitsiMeet -destination='generic/platform=iOS' -configuration Release archive`

-After successfully building Jitsi Meet SDK for iOS, copy `ios/sdk/JitsiMeet.framework` (if the path points to a symbolic link, follow the symbolic link) and `node_modules/react-native-webrtc/ios/WebRTC.framework` into your project.
+After successfully building Meet SDK for iOS, copy `ios/sdk/JitsiMeet.framework` (if the path points to a symbolic link, follow the symbolic link) and `node_modules/react-native-webrtc/ios/WebRTC.framework` into your project.

 ## API

-JitsiMeet is an iOS framework which embodies the whole Jitsi Meet experience and makes it reusable by third-party apps.
+JitsiMeet is an iOS framework which embodies the whole Meet experience and makes it reusable by third-party apps.

 To get started: